 }

-data, err := agent.Checkpoint()
+data, err := a.Checkpoint()

 if err != nil {